 Skip to contents

-Assign rolled ability scores based on the recommendations for quick class building given in the Player's Handbook (PHB).
+Assign rolled ability scores based on the recommendations for quick class building given in the Player's Handbook (PHB) in the 2014 version of the rules.

 Usage